hmrc/common-transit-convention-traders-postman/README.md

 ### If you want to test the CTC API Trader tests locally

-* Pull in the latest service manager and service-manager-config :
+* Pull in the latest service manager and service-manager-config:

   https://github.com/hmrc/service-manager
   https://github.com/hmrc/service-manager-config